GageGabaldon/CS386-Team-Project/Deliverables/D3_Inception.md

   + **PlayerStats** class is used as a superclass for both players and NPCs.
 We have included this to update the health and morality score player has a health and morality stat.
 NPC has a health stat.

-  + **World** class will handle the sort of “back end” of our game.
-World class will keep track of the player and their location which will make saving progress to a database more easily achievable.
+  + **World** class will track the location of the story and player location for our game.
+World class will update the players location given the current location in story based on the story class.

-  + **Item** class will handle all the items the player can interact with, whether it is by picking the item up or having it in the inventory and actually using it, its names, and its categories.
+  + **Item** class will handle all the items the player can interact with, whether it is by picking the item up or having it in the inventory and actually using it, its name, usability and type.

-  + **Story** class will handle anything related to the story including actual story text as well as choices that will be presented to the user.
-We have included this to manage the main story behind our game and keep track of what is currently going on for the user to interact with.
+  + **Story** class will handle events presented to the user.
+It manages the main story behind our game and keeps track of what is currently going on for the user to interact with.

-  + **Location** class will handle the current location in terms of the story.
+  + **Location** class will hold the name of the location, an ID to track the location, and a description to use in dialogue for the user to know where they are.
 Location refers to where the player is currently at in the story.
 We have included this the make is easier to track where the player is and share this to the world class for saving purposes.